 (If you need help on how to be patient in managing changes, read here.)

 You might be at an internship and have eight months to go.
 These months might be long, but they are contributing towards your long-term goal.
 You know that there’s still more to learn, but you don’t need to learn everything right now.
 You maybe don’t want to be in your role right now, but if you weather the storm and stick it out, you will soon be able to move onto the next step.

 Eight months in the span of your life’s career isn’t that long.
 When you think back to high school and one class you hated… at the time that one semester seemed forever, but now it could be considered a “blip” on the radar for how short that one semester was in terms of your whole high school experience.

 Dealing with daily stress isn’t fun and it can be very difficult when you need to reel yourself back in and get life back on track.
-The lesson I find comes from developing your self awareness.
-Each of us have the ability to choose what we focus on, what we are willing to tolerate, and what our perspective is that we choose to take every day in becoming the hero of our own movie.
+The lesson I find comes from developing your self-awareness.
+Each of us has the ability to choose what we focus on, what we are willing to tolerate, and what our perspective is that we choose to take every day in becoming the hero of our own movie.

 If you like this article, here are three more to help you succeed:

 Download your FREE copy of my autobiography, Still Standing: When You Have Every Reason to Give Up, Keep Going here.